jitsi/docker-jitsi-meet/examples/kubernetes/kompose/README.md

 Kompose chokes on a few things with the current docker-compose.yml that we don't really need.
 - Delete all references to volumes, networks, and depends_on.
 - Change all ports to have a single number form instead of Port:Port form (using the environment variables)
-- Add an `expose: - '9090'` entry to the jvb service (this allows the internal websockets to work)
+- Add an `expose: - '9090'` entry to the jvb service (this allows the internal websockets to work across multiple deployments)

 ## Run Kompose and apply the result to Kubernetes
 These steps must be done by the person deploying to kubernetes.

 ### 1) .env file updates
 Rename example.env to .env and make at least the following adjustments:
-- `PUBLIC_URL=` (full external url to your service, usually defined by an ingress)
+- `PUBLIC_URL=` (full external url to your service, usually defined by an ingress.
+Do *NOT* include a trailing slash, or else the websocket connections will break with prosody)
 - `DOCKER_HOST_ADDRESS=` (ip address of one of your kubernetes cluster nodes, *not* your external ip address - otherwise it won't work inside your LAN, and the STUN server figures out your public ip anyways)
 - Don't forget to add passwords! (run `../../gen-passwords.sh`)